osorioabel/brastlewark-codechallenge/README.md

-# Brastlewark - Codechallenge
+# Brastlewark - Code challenge

 # Why I use.....

+#### As requested here is a list of the libraries I used on the demo and why

-* **RxSwift/RxCocoa**: Simplify the async taks and provide several extension to make responsive UIs
+* **RxSwift/RxCocoa**: Simplify the async tasks and provide several extension to make responsive UIs

-* **RxDataSources:** With this library we can conform UITableView and UICollectionView delegates and Datasources less tedious.
+* **RxDataSources:** With this library we can conform UITableView and UICollectionView delegates and datasources protocols less tedious.
 There is a large number of delegate methods that need to be implemented for the simplest case possible.

-* **Moya o Moya/RxSwift:** Networking layer abstraction and great companion for combine Rx and Alamofire (which is a dependecy of Moya)
+* **Moya o Moya/RxSwift:** Networking layer abstraction and great companion for combine Rx and Alamofire (which is a dependency of Moya)

 * **Gloss:** Simple to use provide simple API to decode and encode models.